 May you have a wonderful December and a lovely Christmas.

-A soldier saved me long ago who did not wish to fight, but still, for truth and justice fought, and fought with all their might.
+A soldier saved me long ago who did not wish to fight, but still, for truth and justice fought, and fought with all her might.

-Because of this trusted soldier I could go to school each day, and hold it all together when asked something normal, like, to play.
+Because of this trusted soldier I could go to school each day, and hold it all together when asked something normal, like… let’s play.

 But I’m no longer small now, and I know deep in my heart, that I was that brave solider taking bullets in the dark.

 We made it through the war my friend.
 We grew up and now we are free.
 And with a grateful heart my friend, the good life I dedicate to thee.